 Individuals with the ApoE 4 gene are more vulnerable to certain factors which increase the risk of Alzheimer’s, risk factors like diabetes or high blood pressure.
 This makes it even more important than normal for individuals with the ApoE 4 gene to manage their blood pressure and diabetic status.

 The chance of developing Alzheimer’s is influenced by behaviors that occur decades before and leading up to when the symptoms first become noticeable.
 Individuals with the ApoE 4 gene should begin addressing risk factors sooner, rather than later.

 Individuals with the ApoE 4 Gene Who Are Experiencing Memory Loss Should Speak with a Physician.

 In addition to managing the risk factors discussed above, individuals who test positive for the ApoE 4 gene and believe that they are experiencing memory loss should consult their physician.
 Prescription medicines are available for Alzheimer’s.
 While these prescription medicines cannot cure Alzheimer’s, they can help with the symptoms and treatment is most often better started early than late.

 Who Should Be Tested?

 Individuals who have a family history of Alzheimer’s and individuals who believe they are experiencing memory loss should be tested for the ApoE 4 gene.
-While other individuals can be tested, individuals in these two groups are most likely to possess the ApoE 4 gene.
+Other individuals can be tested, but individuals in these two groups are most likely to possess the ApoE 4 gene.

 Before being tested it is important to consider the emotional consequences of learning your result and how the result may affect you and your loved ones.

-We believe that emotionally-stable individuals willing to take a proactive approach to managing their Alzheimer’s risk will benefit from genetic testing.
+We believe that emotionally-stable individuals willing to take a proactive approach to managing their Alzheimer’s risk will benefit will benefit from genetic testing.